manicmachine/Jamfrs/README.md

-  computer    Work with computer records mobile      Work with mobile device records user        Work with users records group       Work with smart & static groups adv-search  Work with advanced searches help        Print this message or the help of the given subcommand(s)
+  computer    Work with computer records mobile      Work with mobile device records user        Work with users records policy      Work with policies package     Work with packages category    Work with categories department  Work with departments ebook       Work with ebooks building    Work with buildings mac-app     Work with mac applications mobile-app  Work with mobile device applications group       Work with smart & static groups adv-search  Work with advanced searches help        Print this message or the help of the given subcommand(s)